dbanach/Restaurant_Reveneu/README.md

 # Restaurant_Reveneu
 Prediction on Restaurant Revenue

-This project is a from a [Kaggle competition](https://www.kaggle.com/c/restaurant-revenue-prediction/overview).
+This project is  from a [Kaggle competition](https://www.kaggle.com/c/restaurant-revenue-prediction/overview).
 It consists on a jupyter notebook with the analysis of the data
 and the building of some models.